eringrand/edav/_posts/2015-04-21-satscores.md

 <section>

-# Introduction
+# The plan:

 1. What are our goals?
 What questions would we like to answer?
 1. Where did we get our data?
 What are the problems with our data?
-2. What parts of the did were interesting?
+1. What parts of the data were interesting?
+1. Some code Demonstration
-1.
+1. Discussion of our results.

 </section>